-For 12 years the people refused to let him give the afternoon Sunday sermon.
-And during that time they boycotted the Sunday morning service and locked their pews so that no one could sit in them.
-He preached to people in the aisles for 12 years!
+For twelve years the people refused to let him give the afternoon Sunday sermon.
+And during that time, they boycotted the Sunday morning service and locked their pews so that no one could sit in them.
+He preached to people in the aisles for twelve years.
 How did he last?

-In this state of things I saw no remedy but faith and patience.
+In this state of things, I saw no remedy but faith and patience.
 [Note the linking of faith and patience!]
-The passage of Scripture which subdued and controlled my mind was this, "The servant of the Lord must not strive."
-[Note: The weapon in the fight for faith and patience was the Word!]
-It was painful indeed to see the church, with the exception of the aisles, almost forsaken; but I thought that if God would only give a double blessing to the congregation that did attend, there would on the whole be as much good done as if the congregation were doubled and the blessing limited to only half the amount.
+The passage of Scripture which subdued and controlled my mind was this, “The servant of the Lord must not strive.”
+[Note: The weapon in the fight for faith and patience was the word] It was painful indeed to see the church, with the exception of the aisles, almost forsaken; but I thought that if God would only give a double blessing to the congregation that did attend, there would on the whole be as much good done as if the congregation were doubled and the blessing limited to only half the amount.
 This comforted me many, many times, when without such a reflection, I should have sunk under my burthen.
-(Charles Simeon, by H.C.G.
-Moule, p.
-39)
+(Charles Simeon)

-Infinite wisdom has arranged the whole with infinite love; and infinite power enables me—to rest upon that love.
-I am in a dear Father's hands—all is secure.
-When I look to Him, I see nothing but faithfulness—and immutability—and truth; and I have the sweetest peace—I cannot have more peace.
-(Charles Simeon, p.
-172)
+Infinite wisdom has arranged the whole with infinite love; and infinite power enables me — to rest upon that love.
+I am in a dear Father’s hands — all is secure.
+When I look to Him, I see nothing but faithfulness — and immutability — and truth; and I have the sweetest peace — I cannot have more peace.
+(Charles Simeon)